wiaio/slate/source/index.md

 Parameter | Description
 --------- | -----------
-name | Name of device to be created
+name | Name of device to be created.

 ## Delete a Device